trencyclopedia/trencyclopedia.github.io/README.md

 ## techniques
 this website is set up based on Jekyll and GitHub pages techniques which can automatically covert markdown files into html files and then host these files on the github useraccount domain.

-This README file is wrintten under Markdown syntax which is just another markup language like html but is more human-readable.
+Actually this README file has been wrintten under Markdown syntax which is just another markup language like html but is more human-readable.

 ### this website is setup by following the instruction from [Jonathaan](http://jmcglone.com/guides/github-pages/)